 Benefits are expensive for sole proprietors as they are a risk pool of one, which drives up cost, rather than it being spread across a large group of employees.
 This can also be the case for very small businesses with less than five employees.

 The best option for independent contractors is to find a company that specializes in offering coverage to sole proprietors and individual business owners as well as small businesses.
 These companies offer plans which are designed to be affordable by understanding the specific risks and spreading them across multiple clients.
 Some of these plans are also ideal if you have a small number of employees.
 With increasing numbers of working Canadians becoming self-employed the demand for these plans is likely to increase with more options becoming available.

 Make sure you choose a plan which offers the benefits that you need for your lifestyle and life stage (whether or not you have children, for example, can change things tremendously).
 You should also, of course, consider whether the plan expenses are actually less than what you would expect to pay.
 When doing so, take into account the fact that you can deduct the cost of both medical expenses and your benefit expenses.

 Benecaid offers plans that are designed for self-employed individuals and small businesses.
-They are designed to be affordable and flexible, with you paying only for the coverage you need (for example, there is no sense for a couple in their fifties with all of their children gone to be paying for expenses related to having young children).
-In fact, their beneGUARD plan is amongst the best options for self-employed people and independent contractors in Canada.
+They are designed to be affordable and flexible, with you paying only for the coverage you need (for example, there is no sense for a couple in their 50’s with all of their children gone to be paying for expenses related to having young children).
+In fact, the beneGUARD plan is amongst the best option for self-employed people and independent contractors in Canada.

 If you’d like more information or have any questions about benefits for independent contractors, contact a Benecaid Advisor today.